Alfio (tenor): Career

 On the 10th anniversary of 9/11, ALFIO composed "The Power of One: 9/11 Unity and Hope" and released this music tribute in honor of those who lost their lives and loved ones on that tragic day.
 This tribute was created when he heard the poem "One" by Dr. Cheryl Sawyer in 2008.
 In 2011, he invited family members of those who perished at Ground Zero to speak the lines of the poem over his music and released the music tribute and video on 11 September 2011.

 In 2006, during a show in Sydney, Alfio met the Chairman of the National Italian American Foundation, Dr. A. Kenneth Ciongoli, who invited him to attend and perform at the N.I.A.F.
 Annual Gala in Washington, D.C., in October 2007.
 Alfio flew to the U.S. and performed at the Gala and traveled around the U.S. to promote his Tranquillità album.

 After touring the U.S. in 2007, Alfio recorded Classic Rewinds, a tribute album to 15 Italian-American singers who influenced Alfio when growing up in Sydney: Frank Sinatra, Dean Martin, Mario Lanza, Perry Como, Vic Damone, Al Martino, Louis Prima, Jerry Vale, Bobby Rydell, Tony Bennett, Frankie Laine, Bobby Darin, Frankie Valli, Bon Jovi, and Frankie Avalon.
 The album includes covers of "Papa Loves Mambo", "I Have But One Heart", "(Where Do I Begin?)
 Love Story", "The Loveliest Night of the Year", "The Impossible Dream", "Stranger in Paradise", "Don't Let The Stars Get in Your Eyes", "Jealousy", "My Eyes Adored You", "Dream Lover", "Venus", "Always" and more, as well as 3 original songs written by Alfio.
 In 2008, 2011 and again in 2012, he was a recipient of the Sergio Franchi Foundation Scholarship Award.

 ALFIO released an album of Italian songs titled 'tutta Italiana" in 2011.
 In addition to several of his original songs, the album includes Italian favorites such as "Chitarra Romana", "Il Mondo", "Amore Scusami", "Mamma", "Dicitencello Vuie", "'O Surdato 'Nnammurato", and Santa Lucia Luntana".

-On February 4, 2024 he participates in the famous Italian tv program Domenica in presented by Mara Venier and sing Il mondo.
+On February 4, 2024 he participated in the famous Italian tv program Domenica in presented by Mara Venier and sang "Il Mondo".